 Taking about 175 hours over six weeks and involving over 400 pieces of glass, this project really challenged me at every phase of construction and I was absolutely driven by the anticipation.
-I made a few mistakes … some of which I corrected and some I couldn’t but all of which made for a tremendous learning experience.
-I tried a new technique, glass painting, and I felt all the emotions ranging from delight to despair.
-I like this new technique even though some of my early attempts came out just OK, in my opinion, especially under light.
-I still have much to learn about painting on glass and I look forward to that.
+I made a few minor mistakes … some of which I corrected and some of which… let’s just call them good lessons.
+I tried a new technique, glass painting, and I felt the full emotional range from despair to delight.
+I like this new technique even though I still have much to learn about painting on glass.
+I look forward to that.

 In the end, I was very pleased with the results.
 It looks bigger in real life than it did on paper… that pentagon shape is deceiving!
 Plus the fact that the panels grew to 12″ square with the addition of the borders.
 Also, the shade is very heavy (14 pounds) so a sturdy lamp pole and base is definitely required.
 Visually, the colors are striking with reds and blues predominating.
 The mix of colors from one image to the next really carries the eye around the shade giving it a “lots-to-see” quality.

 Such an unusual lamp; provocative and mysterious… but for those who know their classic rock music, nostalgic and grounded.
 Especially interesting that it covers five decades of music, the Rock & Roll Lamp is definitely one-of-a-kind and that was Rod’s vision from the start.
 I’m extremely honored to build it for him and very grateful for the opportunity to further develop my craftsmanship.

 Below is a photo gallery showing highlights from the construction of each panel and shade assembly.